Wyatt Earp's fame and reputation: Reputation at death

 Wyatt was repeatedly criticized in the media over the remainder of his life.
 His wife Josephine wrote, "The falsehoods that were printed in some of the newspapers about him and the unjust accusations against him hurt Wyatt more deeply than anything that ever happened to him during my life with him, with the exception of his mother's death and that of his father and brother, Warren."

 At the time of his death, Earp may have been more well known for the controversy that engulfed him after the Fitzsimmons vs. Sharkey match in San Francisco than for the gunfight in Tombstone.
 His Associated Press obituary gave prominent attention to his officiating of the Fitzsimmons-Sharkey fight, while describing him as a "gun-fighter whose blazing six-shooters were, for most of his life, allied with the side of law and order".

 In its January 14, 1929, obituary, the Los Angeles Times wrote a fictional account of Earp's taming Colton, California:

 As Deputy United States Marshal, Earp had been sent from town to town to quell disturbances and establish peace.
 His only recorded visit to California in those days was his memorable trip to Colton, then known as the "toughest town untamed".
 Within a week Wyatt Earp had the town running like a clock, but at the cost of not a few lives of "prominent citizens".
 Earp could shoot with his two guns from all angles and instantly made his presence felt in Colton.

 Modern reputation

-Long after his death, he has many devoted detractors and admirers.
-Earp's modern-day reputation is that of the Old West's "toughest and deadliest gunman of his day".
+Long after his death, Earp has many remained a controversial figure, with both critics and admirers.
+In popular culture and some historical accounts, he has been portrayed as one of the most formidable gunfighters of the Old West.